Attorney Discusses Tax Issues in a Chester County Divorce

 As emotionally draining as divorce can be, it is largely about financial responsibilities.
 More than anything else, you will find yourself dealing with dividing your marital assets, assigning debt, and figuring out support payments for your ex and children.
 It is important to pay close attention to how your taxes can be impacted by this process as well.
 If you are not careful, you may end up paying more than you expect if you do not thoroughly understand how your income has changed and what requirements you need to fulfill to receive exemptions.

 Since 1992, the Law Offices of Sheryl R. Rentz, P.C., has served clients throughout Chester County with complex, high-asset divorces.
 If you bring your case to us, we can review the financial and legal details of your divorce and explain how state and federal tax laws can impact your future.
-If you have questions regarding the tax requirements of your Chester County divorce, call us toll-free at (866) 290-9292 to receive a free case evaluation.
+If you have questions regarding the tax requirements of your Chester County divorce, call us at (610) 645-0100 to receive a free case evaluation.

 Understanding the Tax Implications of a Divorce